CameronCT/Mongo-ORM/README.md

 await User.updateOne({ email: "@example.com" }, { name: "test", email: "new@example.com" }, "$set");
 await User.removeOne({ email: "@example.com" });
 ```

+### Documents
+When a document is inserted into the collection, we specifically add `createdAt` field for new documents using `insertOne`, `insertMany` and `findOneOrCreate`.
+We also add an `updatedAt` field for new documents using `updateOne`, `updateMany` and `findOneAndUpdate`

+These parameters **cannot** be overridden inside of the Model.
+I may change this functionality later, but for now it is what it is.

 ## Tests